 - Last year, just over 6,000,000 litres of beer were sold over the course of the festival – but beer consumption peaked in 2000 with sales of over 6,600,000 litres!

-For those of you who are planning on visiting the Wies’n this weekend or are already planning a trip next year, here are some tips, gained from personal experience
+For those of you who are planning on visiting the Wies’n this year or are already planning a trip next year, here are some tips, gained from 8 years of personal Wies’n experience

 Other tents, again, are for serious locals – we walked through the Schützenfestzelt this year and felt very conspicuous not in lederhosen and dirndls.
 The Hippodrom is apparently where the young and trendy Munich crowd hangs out; the Augustiner tent is very popular with older locals as they say this is the best beer; and (as we discovered this year) the Pschorr Bräurosl tent is unofficially a gay-friendly tent.
 I would say that if you are keen for a good party but don’t want to have to go searching for your good name/wallet/virginity/camera/passport under the table where you lost it the night before, you can do a lot worse than the Löwenbräu or Paulaner tents.
 Paulaner took a decision last year (in line with most tents) to play mainly traditional music until 18h00, which means that you really do get a feel for the resolute Bavarian-ness of the fest.
 Later in the evening, the band takes things up a notch and starts playing pop music, so you get to dance on the benches.
 I still think Löwenbräu has the best band as they often have trumpeters or drummers playing solos from both the bandstand in the centre as well as from the balconies at either end of the tent.
 But both of these tents will give you a nice mix of the traditional and the modern.
 Some tents also serve exclusive food specialities – like the Ochsenbraterei (which serves an array of ox dishes) and Fischer Vroni (which serves a variety of fish, including steckerlfisch)